stargatedaw/stargate/docs/building_for_mac.md

 # Description
-This article describes the process for building on Mac OS X.  Note that it is very much still a work-in-progress.
-We hope to eventually offer an app bundle if there is sufficient demand.
+This document describes the process for building on Mac OS X.

 # Procedure
 Note that you will need to install [Homebrew](https://brew.sh/) first, as it